marcoalopez/GrainSizeTools/DOCS/getting_started.md

 Now, you can see that a new column named diameters appear when displaying the dataset.

-> 👉 Note that we define the square root as ``np.sqrt`` and pi as  ``np.pi``.
+> 👉 In the examples above we define the square root as ``np.sqrt``, the arithmetic mean as ``np.mean``, and pi as  ``np.pi``.
 In this case, ``np.`` stems for Numpy or numerical Python, a basic package for scientific computing with Python, and the word after the dot with the method or the scientific value to be applied.
 If you write in the console ``np.`` and then press press the TAB key, you will see a huge list of methods available.
 In general, the name of the methods used are equivalent to those used in MATLAB but always adding the ``np.`` first.